 The System provides care to patients under Medicare, Medicaid, and other third-party contractual arrangements.
 Payment arrangements include prospectively determined rates per discharge, reimbursed costs, discounted charges, and per diem payments.
 The Medicare program pays for most services at predetermined rates.
 However, certain services and specified expenses are reimbursed on a reasonable-cost basis.
 The New Jersey Medicaid program pays the Medical Center at predetermined rates for inpatient services.
 New Jersey Medicaid outpatient services are reimbursed on a reasonable cost basis.
 The System recognizes patient service revenue associated with services provided to patients who have other third-party payer coverage on the basis of contractual rates for the services rendered.
 The System has entered into payment agreements with certain commercial insurance carriers, health maintenance organizations, and PPOs.
-The basis for payment to the System under these agreements includes prospectively determined rates per discharge, discounts from established charges, and prospectively determined rates.
+The basis for payment to the System under these agreements includes prospectively determined rates per discharge, discounts from established charges, and prospectively determined daily rates.

-During 2022 and 2021, the System received additional Medicaid funding under the New Jersey County Option Hospital Fee Pilot Program.
+During 2023 and 2022, the System received additional Medicaid funding under the New Jersey County Option Hospital Fee Pilot Program.
 This program is administered through the New Jersey Department of Human Services-Division of Medical Assistance and Health Services and began in 2021 in certain counties in New Jersey.
-The program requires that participating hospitals pay quarterly assessed fees based on estimated Medicaid utilization data within the county, and such payments are then pooled with federal Medicaid matching funds and redistributed to the participating hospitals as State Directed
+The program requires that participating hospitals pay quarterly assessed fees based on estimated Medicaid utilization data within the county, and such payments are then pooled with federal Medicaid matching funds and redistributed to the participating hospitals as State Directed Payments.

-Payments.
 The State Directed Payments are subject to annual settlement based on actual Medicaid utilization data and other factors.
-The program was in effect for the System's third and fourth quarters of 2021 and the full year of 2022, which resulted in fees paid by the System of approximately \$17.6 million and \$8.8 million (included within supplies and other expense) and Medicaid State Directed Payments of approximately \$47.4 million and \$23.7 million (included within net patient service revenue) for the years ended December 31, 2022 and 2021, respectively.
+Fees paid by the System of approximately \$17.6 million for 2023 and 2022 are included within supplies and other expense.
+Medicaid State Directed Payments of approximately \$47.0 million and \$47.4 million are included within net patient service revenue for the years ended December 31, 2023 and 2022, respectively.